AguaClara/Textbook/Textbook Creation Help/rst_intro.rst

 We use Sphinx_ to build rst locally.
 Follow these steps to get Sphinx_ and run locally:

 #.
 Install Sphinx_ using pip: :code:`pip install sphinx --user -U`
 #.
-Generate all the html by navigating to the source directory :code:`.../Textbook` and creating the build in that directory with :code:`sphinx-build -b html . _build`.
+Generate all the html by navigating to the source directory :code:`.../Textbook` and creating the build in that directory with :code:`make html`.
 #.
-View the html generated in the :code:`.../Textbook/_build` directory by copying the full file path of the :code:`/Textbook/_build/html/index.html` generated file and pasting it into your browser.
+View the html generated in the :code:`.../Textbook/_build` directory by copying the full file path of the :code:`.../Textbook/_build/html/index.html` generated file and pasting it into your browser.
-#.
-To generate a new build once the first one has been made, simply run the make file with :code:`make html` instead of :code:`sphinx-build -b html . _build`

 Publishing Online
 -----------------